 American Aquafarms needs three permits to prevail in moving forward.
 Those permits are from the Maine Department of Environmental Protection, Maine Department of Marine Resources, and the U.S. Army Corps of Engineers.

-What Work Has Been Done to Stop the Proposal to Date?
+Work to Stop the Proposal to Date

 - The Friends of Acadia Advocacy Committee unanimously voted to oppose the salmon farms because of concerns about navigation in Frenchman Bay, conflicting uses of the Bay, and impacts to public enjoyment of the park and conserved islands.
 We are bringing our case to elected officials in Augusta and Washington and will likely seek intervenor status.